co-de-er123/Chatify/README.md

 # Chatify

-OutCook is a real-time messaging application that allows users to send, receive, and manage messages with file attachments, email-like features, and dynamic filtering.
+Chatify is a real-time messaging application that allows users to send, receive, and manage messages with file attachments, email-like features, and dynamic filtering.
 The app is built using a modern tech stack and offers a highly interactive and responsive experience.

 # Frontend :